Fashion Merchandising and Apparel Design

 Careers in Fashion Merchandising

-With your fashion merchandising degree emphasis, you’ll be prepared for work in a variety of different occupations.
-Careers in fashion and apparel merchandising include:
+With your fashion merchandising degree emphasis, you’ll be prepared for work in a variety of fashion related occupations.
+Including but not limited to:

 - Fashion public relations